Jumaruba/jtimesched/docs/03_assignment/03_assignment.md

 ## Test 2 - project.ProjectTime.formatSeconds

 ### Why test this function?
-Given the character of the application, whose main feature is to track the time of tasks and projects, it is essential that the functions used to format the time in a human readable way work as expected.
+Given the character of the application, whose main feature is to track the time of tasks and projects, it is essential that the functions used to format the time work as expected.
 Furthermore, this method is used at least 15 times in 5 different classes of the source code: `JTimeSchedFrame`, `TimeCellComponent`, ... and therefore it may generate multiple points of failure if it doesn't work as expected.

 ### Function Description
 ```java